tokee/quack/README.md

 # Quack

-## Purpose

-To create QA (Quality Assurance) oriented views for collections of scans, typically from books or newspapers, with corresponding [ALTO](http://www.loc.gov/standards/alto/)-files.
+An enhanced [ALTO](http://www.loc.gov/standards/alto/)-viewer for Quality Assurance oriented display of a collections of scans, typically from books or newspapers.

 ## Features